copernicus-mogley/zkav.club/README.md

 A recurring livestream series where communities learn by doing.
 It's a combinination of topical conversations and hands-on, community-led workshops where we explore free and open-source software (FOSS) and decentralized tech.
 It’s participatory — learn, contribute, and help shape how communities share information, with privacy always in focus.

-Salon: Live discussions with people who work in the field, covering everything from the latest FOSS, peer-to-peer (p2p) file sharing, decentralized governance, brand/design, transcription, and more.
+Salon: A monthly hang with people building in the open — FOSS, P2P, decentralized governance, brand/design, transcription, more.
+We go live the final Friday at 15:00 UTC.

 Workshops: Practical, community-led livestreams on real-world workflows — event coverage, content creation with FOSS, and streaming on decentralized networks.
 [Lead a workshop](/workshops).